The Littles (TV series)

-The Littles (French: Les Minipouss) is an animated television series originally produced between September 10, 1983 and November 2, 1985.
+The Littles (French: Les Minipouss) is an animated television series whose original episodes aired from September 10, 1983, to November 2, 1985.
 It is based on the characters from The Littles, a series of children's novels by American author John Peterson, the first of which was published in 1967.
 The series was produced for the American broadcast network ABC by the French/American studio DIC Audiovisuel.
 It was post-produced by a Canadian animation studio, Animation City Editorial Services.